Wetland protection – Safeguarding the South’s valuable wetlands

 Wetland protection protects communities

 When it rains, wetlands act like natural sponges that absorb flood waters, lowering flood levels and slowing the rise of waters downstream—a life-saving combination.
-Their natural flood protection is especially important to low income communities and communities of color that historically have been pushed to less desired, more vulnerable low-lying inland areas.
-Wetland protection is even more critical as climate change brings additional flood risk events and more intense storms.
-Our interactive wetland map shows which areas are most vulnerable.
+Their natural flood protection is especially important to low-wealth communities and communities of color that historically have been pushed to less desired, more vulnerable low-lying inland areas.
+Wetland protection is even more critical as climate change brings increased flood risk events and more intense storms.

 Wetland protection protects our communities.
 Wetlands help buffer our communities from increasingly intense storms, act as natural pollution filters that improve our water quality, and protect wildlife as well as fish and shellfish for our fisheries.

 Nearly all of the commercial catch and over half of the recreational harvest in the Southeast are fish and shellfish that depend on wetlands.

-The South just isn’t the South without seafood and without its beautiful wetlands, from the Chesapeake Bay and South Carolina’s Lowcountry to Georgia’s Okefenokee and salt marshes and Alabama’s Mobile-Tensaw.
+The South just isn’t the South without seafood and without its beautiful wetlands, from the Chesapeake Bay to eastern North Carolina to South Carolina’s Lowcountry to Georgia’s Okefenokee and salt marshes and Alabama’s Mobile-Tensaw.
 Wetlands are places to explore, boat, fish, and hunt, drawing tourists and hunters from our local communities and from across the country.

 In addition to protecting our communities from flood risk and storms, wetlands help moderate global climate conditions.
 Wetlands store carbon within their plants and soil instead of releasing it to the atmosphere as heat-trapping carbon dioxide.

 Despite their numerous benefits, wetland protection is under attack from multiple sources and we are working hard to save them with the help of communities across the South.

 Highway and pipeline projects also can take a toll on wetlands and we are vigilant in ensuring these and other destructive projects minimize harms to wetlands.